4 Linear mixed model I

 summary(lmm2)

-1. First we extract the variance components:
+1. First we extract the variance components from the mixed effect model:

 VC <- as.data.frame(VarCorr(lmm2))